 FNF(LOCAL) - STUDENT RIGHTS AND RESPONSIBILITIES?title=INTERROGATIONS AND SEARCHES

-Administrators, teachers, and other professional personnel may question a student regarding the student's own conduct or the conduct of other students.
-In the context of school discipline, students have no claim to the right not to incriminate themselves.
+District officials may question a student regarding the student's own conduct or the conduct of other students.
+In the context of school discipline, students may not refuse to answer questions based on a right not to incriminate themselves.

-For provisions pertaining to student questioning by law enforcement officials or other lawful authorities, see GRA(LOCAL).
+For provisions pertaining to student questioning by law enforcement officials or other state or local governmental authorities, see GRA(LOCAL).

 Use of Trained Dogs